coleberkley/MovieConnect-Backend/README.md

 - Request Format: Provide user credentials (access token).
 The movie id is provided in the url.
 - Response Format: Returns a list of all comments for that movie.
 Each comment contains the fields: 'id', 'body', 'timestamp', 'username'
 - Extra Notes: Timestamp will likely have to be converted to something readable if it is used.

+#### Get a Movie's Similar Movies List
+- Endpoint: `/api/movie/<int:pk>/similar/`
+- Method: GET
+- Purpose: Retrieves the ten most similar movies for that movie given its movie id
+- Request Format: Provide user credentials (access token).
+The movie id is provided in the url.
+- Response Format: Returns a list of movies where each movie in the list has fields: 'id', 'title', 'poster_url', 'overview', 'release_date', 'runtime', 'adult'
+- Extra Notes: Pretty much the same response as other movie lists.

 #### Rate a Movie
 - Endpoint: `/api/movie/<int:pk>/rate/`